Mango-chango/Jungle-Contributor-Guide/docs/user-stories/user-stories.md

 1. Think of the "**Who**"

   Make up the list of your end users.
 Each story should be valuable to some group of end users.
 Don't think of users only as external customers, make sure to take into account internal users such as admins, editors, etc.

 2. Think of the "**What**"

-  Define what functionality each user expects, how he/she is going to interact with the app.
+  Define what functionality each user expects, how they are going to interact with the app.
 Remember to describe an intention, not a feature.
-Instead of "I want to manage my profile" create several stories like "I want to be able to register", "I want to upload my profile photo".
 Keep it short.

 3. Think of the "**Why**"